Kira262/Angular/README.md

 ## 📚 What’s Inside?

-This is a monorepo-style Angular workspace containing multiple standalone Angular applications.
-Each folder is a focused project designed to help you understand and apply core Angular concepts in real-world scenarios.
+This workspace contains multiple standalone Angular applications, each focused on a core concept to help you learn and apply Angular in real-world scenarios.

 | Project                 | Description                                                                                                                   | Link                                             |
 | ----------------------- | ----------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------ |